twumm/myapp-razzle-afterjs-i18n/README.md

 yarn start
 ```

-## Idea behind the example
+## Why

-This is a basic, bare-bones example of how to use After.js and Razzle.
+This is an example how how to use i18next with Razzle and Afterjs with slight modifications from what exists on the i18next razzle example.